dani3/freeze/README.md

-# freeze
+# Freeze

-Android app to keep track of the pantry inventory
+Android app to keep track of the pantry inventory.